zack-bitcoin/amoveo-docs/design/land_registry.md

   - a new price after the purchase

 * signed_buy
-  -used to buy land.
-This tx can be included in a multi-tx, it needs to be signed by the purchaser.
-This way flash loans can be used to make land trading more capital efficient.
+  -used to buy land for someone else.
   - the max price the purchaser is willing pay per square meter.
   - great circles surrounding the area that they want to purchase in.
   - max and min number of square meters they will buy.
   - block height when this offer becomes invalid. expiration date.
   - new price after the purchase.
-  - signature
+  - purchaser's signature
-  - a point inside of the region you are buying. (unsigned)
+  - a point inside of the region being purchased. (unsigned)

 * split
   -as a land owner, you can split your land into parts, and put different prices on the different parts.
 The cost of a land-split is higher if your land is deeper in the land tree, so that we can incentivize keeping the tree balanced.